Poopogen/Model_Hyperparameter_Optimization_System_2020/README.md

 This system is ideal for researchers and engineers seeking an efficient solution for model training, evaluation, and explainability.

 **System Features:**
-* Streamlined Training Process: Customize and train models efficiently without redundant manual inputs.
+* Streamlined Training Process: Easily customize and train models without repetitive manual inputs, improving efficiency.
-* Automation and Flexibility: Automatically adjusts and trains based on selected hyperparameters.
+* Automation and Flexibility: Automatically adjusts training based on selected hyperparameters and outputs comprehensive results, including explainability analysis, in both plots and data files.

 ## Inputs:
 The system processes datasets stored in the ```/Data``` directory.